 - Burial records onwards from 1777-1783, 1800

 The staff will also search communicants’ pew records, and records relating to St. Paul's Churchyard, Trinity Churchyard, and Trinity Church Cemetery.
 Fees are $40/hour.
-Contact the Archives to request a research application or download a copy here.
+Contact the Archives to request a research application at email@example.com .
 All requests will be answered as time permits.
 Please allow up to a month for a response.

 All Other Research

 Those wishing to visit the Archives for non-genealogical research must apply for access by submitting an email or letter of intent/purpose to the Archives.
 The application should state in detail the purpose of the research, the affiliation of the researcher, and identify the objectives and intended products of the research inquiry.
 Students who wish to do research in the archives must be at the graduate level.